coderabbitai/coderabbit-docs/docs/tools/actionlint.md

 ## Files

-We look for `.yaml` / `.yml` files specifically in the following directory:
+We look for `Github Action` files specifically in the following directory:

 - `.github/workflows/**/*.yml`
 - `.github/workflows/**/*.yaml"`